 Buffers

 Environmental buffers are areas of vegetation which create a barrier between two or more sections of the landscape.
-Buffers can be vegetated with a variety of plant species including trees, shrubs, grass and sedges, with vegetation type influencing the services provided.
+Buffers can be vegetated with a variety of plant species including trees, shrubs, grass and hedges, with vegetation type influencing the services provided.

 Services provided by buffers include: